 • pain in the right hypochondrium;

-• the integuments of the skin turn yellow due to a violation of the outflow of bile;
+• the skin turns yellow due to a violation of the outflow of bile;

-• there are hungry pains in the epigastric part of the stomach;
+• there are hunger pains in the epigastric part of the stomach;

-• there are signs of dyspepsia, intestinal disorders;
+• signs of dyspepsia and intestinal disorders appear;

-Symptoms and treatment for the development of inflammation in the duodenum are very similar to an ulcer, gastritis, cholecystitis or pancreatitis.
+Symptoms and treatment for the development of inflammation in the duodenum are very similar to ulcers, gastritis, cholecystitis or pancreatitis.
 This often leads to difficulties in making a definitive diagnosis.
-A number of diagnostic procedures are carried out: x-ray of the stomach, endoscopy of the esophagus and duodenum, duodenal sounding, examination of the secret of the intestine and stomach in case of suspected infection with Helicobacter pylori infection.
+A whole series of diagnostic procedures: X-ray of the stomach, endoscopy of the esophagus and duodenum, duodenal intubation, examination of intestinal and stomach secretions if infection with Helicobacter pylori is suspected.

 The disease is more common in men, and not many people rush to see a doctor when they experience stomach pain.
-However, most of the patients are interested in how to treat duodenitis with folk methods.
-This is quite possible, but it is necessary to follow a diet, adjust the diet, chew food thoroughly, eat in small portions up to 5 times a day.
+However, most patients are interested in how to treat duodenitis folk ways.
+This is quite possible, but it is necessary to follow a diet, adjust the diet, chew food thoroughly, and eat small portions up to 5 times a day.

 Treatment with folk remedies

-Treatment of duodenitis is carried out with medicinal herbs sold in pharmacies in the form of tea bags in a wide range.
-Before you start taking it, you first need to consult a doctor, undergo an examination.
+Treatment of duodenitis is carried out with medicinal herbs, sold in pharmacies in the form of tea bags in a wide range.
+Before you start taking it, you first need to consult a doctor and undergo an examination.

 The following herbs are used: